Dynamic Universal Approximation Theory: The Basic Theory for Deep Learning-Based Computer Vision Models: Discussion

 \subsection{The Difference between Residual-Based CNNs and ViTs}

-In the previous section, we used the matrix-vector method to represent VGG and ResNet in their corresponding mathematical forms and analyzed them from the perspective of the UAT.
-In this section, we will apply the same method to analyze the Transformer in ViTs and compare it with residual-based CNNs.
+In this section, we will compare the DUAT format of Transformer-based ViTs and residual-based CNNs.
 Figure \ref{fig:TF} shows the general form of a Transformer.
-After derivation, the mathematical form of a two-layer Transformer network corresponds to Eq. \eqref{eq:TF} (see Appendix A.2 for detail.).
-Clearly, the mathematical representation of ViT also conforms to UAT, with some parameters influenced by the input information.

-The main difference between Transformer networks and residual-based multi-layer convolutional networks lies in how input information affects their corresponding UAT parameters.
-In Transformer networks, input information influences both weight and bias in the corresponding UAT.
-In contrast, in networks constructed with multiple residual convolutions, input information only influences bias in the corresponding UAT.
+A multi-layer Transformer is shown in Eq \ref{eq:TF}.
+Comparing Eq. \ref{eq:TF} and \ref{eq:resnet}, the main difference between Transformer networks and residual-based multi-layer convolutional networks lies in how the input affects their corresponding DUAT parameters.
+In Transformer networks, input information influences both weight and bias in the corresponding DUAT.
+In contrast, in networks constructed with residual-based CNNs, input information only influences bias in the corresponding DUAT.
 Essentially, both types of networks have the ability to dynamically approximate functions based on input.
-This aligns with their nearly identical performance in the field of CV, supporting the theoretical foundation that both are specific implementations of UAT capable of dynamically approximating the corresponding functions based on input.
+This aligns with their nearly identical performance in the field of CV, supporting the theoretical foundation that both are DUAT functions and capable of dynamically approximating the corresponding functions based on input.